 At its most basic, micro-targeting is the hyper-segmentation of audiences coupled with personalized messages or offers to increase conversions.
 Your favorite brands do this all the time, and it’s pretty effective.
-Once you know what your audience wants and their specific demographics you can use this to make compelling ads that are highly relevant.
+Once you know what your audience wants, as well as their specific demographics, you can use this to create compelling ads that are highly relevant.

 For international markets, micro-targeting has become an essential component of most campaigns because it allows you to granularly target your audience.
-Here’s a look at how you can set up micro-targeting campaigns on Facebook today.
-Facebook may be changing its policies, but there are still ways to appeal to international social audiences.
+Here’s a look at how you can set up micro-targeting campaigns on Facebook today and appeal to international social audiences.

 Before you get started, you’ll need to know the demographics of your target audience.
 The best way to do this is to create semi-fictional profiles of your customers called Buyer Personas.
 These profiles are your ideal customers – the ones who understand and cherish your core values and buy from you time and again.
 Once you understand your ideal customer you can invest in prospects that are going to turn into leads.
 The more you know about these customers the more targeted your ads can be.

-If you’re marketing internationally you should already have international top-level domains (TLDs) and websites translated into local languages.
+If you are marketing internationally, you should already have international top-level domains (TLDs) and websites translated into local languages.
 You’re also going to need to translate your ads into the right language.
 Have multiple countries to cover?
-That’s okay, Facebook offers advertisers dynamic language optimization meaning you can include multiple languages of text that will change to suit a user.
+No problem.
+Facebook offers advertisers dynamic language optimization, meaning you can include multiple languages of text that will change to suit a user.
 Coupling this with targeting geographic and behavioral factors is going to help you target very specific buyers, producing messaging that resonates with them.

 You can create lookalike audiences based on your page or website contacts, or you can set up entirely new audiences based on behavior.
 Use likes and interests to get even more detailed.
 For instance, you might micro-target to parents who live in the Vancouver area with adult children who have recently gone to college.
 Your product?
 Hot tubs.
 Your creative?
 Designed to appeal to parents with an empty nest.